Mohammed Kudus: International career

 Since 2019, he has been a part of the Ghana national team and scored several goals.
-On 14 November 2021, Kudus sustained a ruptured rip injury whilst playing for the Black Stars in their final 2022 FIFA World Cup qualifier Group match against South Africa.
+On 14 November 2021, Kudus sustained a ruptured rib injury while playing for the Black Stars in their final 2022 FIFA World Cup qualifier Group match against South Africa.
 This injury kept him out for almost three months including missing the delayed 2021 African Cup of Nations despite being named in the final squad list for the competition.
 Kudus made a return into the squad to play for Ghana in their final 2022 FIFA World Cup qualification playoff against Nigeria.
-He played in both matches as Ghana qualified for their fourth world cup.
+He played in both matches as Ghana qualified for their fourth World Cup tournament.